asamuzaK/sidebarTabs/README.md

 * [Sidebar Tabs – Add-ons for Firefox](https://addons.mozilla.org/firefox/addon/sidebartabs/ "Sidebar Tabs – Add-ons for Firefox")

-## about:config
+## Browser settings

-Enable the experimental feature as follows:
+To match icon colors to your theme, enable the experimental feature as follows:

 * Visit `about:config`.
 * Search for `svg.context-properties.content.enabled` and set the value to `true`.